Ee Peng Liang: Personal life

 He married Mary Seow in 1936 and had five children (Theresa, Lawrence, Cecilia, Agnes and Gerard).
 In 1996, his daughter Theresa Ee-Chooi published a memoir about her father.
 Gerard Ee is the current President of National Council of Social Service and has been the CEO of NKF since 2005.

-Death

 On 24 August 1994, Ee died of heart failure at his home in Katong, at the age of 81.
 His funeral was attended by, among others, former President Wee Kim Wee, who was also his closest friend, and then Prime Minister Goh Chok Tong.